Finding Healing After Betrayal

-Interview of Will Ludy* (names have been changed)
+Interview of Will Ludy* (names have been changed).
+Written by L. Wang.

 I was desperate, dissatisfied and in great despair that Saturday night I ran with Debra to the church for help.
 For 12 years, my wife and I had been hiding our broken and dishonest marriage beneath the veneer of the happy and “normal” couple.
 We had to break the cycle of deceit and conflict before it affected our daughter, so we finally went to the nearby church.